 After the assault, Gotcher-Girolamo told her other caregivers.
-She said that she made it clear she was sexually assaulted, even telling them she felt “sodomized,” according to a California Department of Public Health (CDPH) investigation.
+She said that she made it clear Sexually assaulted happened with her. even telling them she felt “sodomized,” according to a California Department of Public Health (CDPH) investigation.
 Catherine reported that her caretakers downplayed the assault and were dismissive.
-Catherine expected that the nursing aide would be fired.
+As a result, Catherine expected that the nursing aide would be fired.
 He wasn’t.
 In fact, Avocado Post-Acute nursing home let Fluckiger return to work after a two-day suspension.

 Stories like Gotcher-Girolamo’s are shocking and disturbing.
 Sexual elder abuse is prevalent.
 Why don’t many people know about it?
 To start it helps to understand the definition of sexual elder abuse and what can be done about it.

 Elder sexual abuse includes any sexual contact with an elder who does not consent or, because of mental illness or dementia, cannot communicate their disapproval of the behavior against them or cannot communicate consent for the activity.
 It usually involves those older than 65 years of age.
 There are criminal and civil penalties for committing sexual abuse of an elder.
 In addition to “financial abuse” (Welf. & Inst.C. § 15610.30) elder abuse includes acts amounting to “neglect,” (Welf. & Inst.C. § 15610.57), “physical abuse” (Welf. & Inst.C. § 15610.63) and “abandonment” (Welf. & Inst.C. § 15610.05).
 Many care homes are for people with dementia and memory-related issues.